Congo Country Report

 Health and Medical

 Several vector-borne diseases are present in the Republic of Congo, including malaria, dengue fever, filariasis, leishmaniasis, and onchocerciasis (river blindness).
+Vaccines before travel are also required, for example, for yellow fever.
 Medical facilities are generally underdeveloped and limited, including in Brazzaville and Pointe-Noire, and medical evacuation is often required for serious injuries or complex procedures.
 Medications and medical supplies are often in short supply and difficult to obtain in local pharmacies.
 Only bottled water should be consumed as tap water is generally considered unpotable.

 Political